eigenfoo/old-eigenfoo.github.io/_drafts/2020-01-04-ml-mini-syllabus.md

 After going through the core stuff you might want to choose one or two "subdisciplines" within ML to specialize it, or get a broad understanding of a lot of them.
-I've ended up specializing heavily in the first one, but I can probably give some pointers for most of them.
+I've ended up specializing heavily in the first two, but I can probably give some pointers for most of them.
+(And it should go without saying, the following list is by no means exhaustive :smile:).

 1. Probabilistic programming and Bayesian machine learning
 1. Natural language processing
 1. Computer vision
 1. Recommendation engines

+And there are also other fields that are useful in data sciencey positions, but not exactly machine learning _per se_ (although the arguing about the distinction often devolves into unenlightening semantics).

+1. Mathematical optimization (with a focus on linear/quadratic programming and convex optimization)
+1. Statistics and statistical inference
+1. E-commerce problems (e.g. A/B testing, churn prediction, attribution
+   analysis)

 Here are also some subdisciplines that are interesting but I don't think anybody in the real world uses (yet):